 Now that Chakotay thought about it, he realized that it was indeed colder, and looking at the others, had this confirmed.
 He looked towards the soldiers and noticed that they actually looked more comfortable and this told them much.

-“Obviously our temperature is unsuitable for them.
-This is something that we might be able to use against them…” Before he could finish, the door of the Cargo Bay opened and two more soldiers entered, carrying some supplies, water and food.
+Tuvok spoke Chakotay's thoughts.
+"Obviously our temperature is unsuitable for them.
+This is something that we might be able to use against them."
+Before he could say more, the door of the Cargo Bay opened and two more soldiers entered carrying some supplies, water and food.
 These were set in the middle of the floor and the two soldiers returned to the door and brought in more then left.

-Chakotay suddenly realized that at least ten or twelve hours must have passed since they were all brought to the Cargo Hold and feeling guilty for even thinking about it, realized that he was actually hungry.
-He knew they all had to eat and drink as much as they could in order to keep their strength up, that to do so could make all the difference to any plans they would try and execute.
+Chakotay suddenly realized that at least ten or twelve hours must have passed since they'd all been brought to the Cargo Hold and feeling guilty for even thinking about it, realized that he was actually hungry.
+He knew they all had to eat and drink as much as they could in order to keep their strength up, that to do so could make all the difference to any plans they'd try and execute.

 the soldiers were satisfied that everyone had eaten, the lights were

 "Obviously lights out time."
 Paris tried his best to keep spirits up but his audience were unwilling recipients of his humour.

-"It would be wise to try and sleep Commander” Tuvok stated matter of factly.
-"A lot of the crew have been working all day and will be useless to any plans we come up with, if they are fatigued."
+"It would be wise to try and sleep, Commander."
+Tuvok spoke matter of factly.
+"A lot of the crew have been working all day and will be useless to any plans we come up with if they are fatigued."